EslamSad3/react_task/README.md

 # To run this task on your machine just follow intructions below:

-1- Download the task folder
+1- Download the task folder  <br />
-2- open task folder in vscode
+2- open task folder in vscode <br />
-3- open vsCode terminal and write #npm install
+3- open vsCode terminal and write #npm install <br />
-4- to start json server run #npx json-server db.json it will run on port 3000
+4- to start json server run #npx json-server db.json  <br />
+  it will run on port 3000
-5- open another terminal and run : #npm start it will ask you that port 3000 is already in use just type #Y
+5- open another terminal and run : #npm start  <br /> it will ask you that port 3000 is already in use just type #Y <br />